 Player Shortlist View

 The player shortlist view provides additional information from the player search view.
-Here I’ve added the maximum asking price, the maximum wage demands and scouts opinion on the best tactical role.
-A column for the players transfer and loan status are included too.
+Here I’ve added the maximum asking price, the maximum wage demands and scouts opinions on the best tactical role and style of play.
+A column for the player’s transfer and loan status are included too.

-You will also get information about if he suffers from any recurring injuries that may hamper his development or his performances and successful ratio.
+You will also get information about if he suffers from any recurring injuries that may hamper his development or his performances and current statistical data.

 - Enable the Player Shortlist View by going to